Corollarium/Formularium/docs/framework.md

 # Framework

-Formularium supports extension with your favorite frameworks by composition.
+Formularium supports extending itself with your favorite frameworks by composition.
 This means that the frameworks are run in a pipeline, making it easy to compose a CSS framework with a validator framework, for example.
 Each framework in the pipeline alters the HTML from the previous step.

 To implement your own framework you'll have to implement the `Renderable_[datatype]` classes.
 There's a script that will generate the scaffolding for you: